-- However, picnic lunches were even easier.
+- Picnic lunches were even easier.
 Then they could eat whenever they wanted, wherever they wanted.

 - The main reason why they usually cooked dinner was because the kids were pretty worn out at the end of a day of sightseeing.
 They just wanted to relax.

-Claire and Tom bought travel insurance, which, as Canadian’s travelling in Europe and the Middle East, was not incredibly expensive.
+Claire and Tom bought travel insurance, which, as Canadians traveling in Europe and the Middle East, was not expensive.

 That is in part because the Canadian Government-funded Medical Services Plan will cover the cost of healthcare in other countries, up to the amount of what it would cost for the same services in Canada.
-Unless you’re travelling in the USA, the cost is pretty much the same or cheaper than what it would cost in Canada.
+Unless you’re traveling in the USA, the cost is pretty much the same or cheaper than what it would be in Canada.

 (For example, Max’s ER visit in Dublin cost us an additional $60.
 However, his ER visit in Budapest was completely free.
 He was a bit accident-prone as a preschooler.)

-On the whole, Claire and Tom found that travelling with their kids to be fun and rewarding.
+On the whole, Claire and Tom found that traveling with their kids was fun and rewarding.
 However, there were a few unavoidable difficulties that were just part of the travel experience.

-There was a real bout of homesickness around Christmas time.
-They decided to rent a house in Cypress for 3 weeks, got a tree, baked cookies and made eggnog.
-In the end, it was listening to their local radio station online that got them through the loneliness of a Christmas without friends and family.
+- There was a real bout of homesickness around Christmas time.
+They decided to rent a house in Cypress for 3 weeks, got a tree, baked cookies, and made eggnog.
+In the end, it was listening to their local radio station online that got them through the loneliness of Christmas without friends and family.

 Regardless, it was an amazing experience that brought them closer together.
 They saw amazing sights, learned a lot about history and geography.
 And made memories that will last the rest of their lives.

 If you want to read more about Claire and Tom’s adventures, check out their other posts.